DenisMikhaylov/WS-AD/Lab 05.md

 17. Click the Policy Events tab, and then locate the event that logs the policy refresh that you triggered with the gpupdate command.
 18. Click the Summary tab, right-click an empty space on the page, and then click Save Report.
-19. In the navigation pane, click Desktop, and then click Save.MCT USE ONLY.
-STUDENT USE PROHIBITED L5-36 Implementing Group Policy
+19. In the navigation pane, click Desktop, and then click Save.
 20. On the desktop, right-click Connie on LON-SVR2.htm, point to Open with, and then click Internet Explorer.
 21. When you have examined the report, close Microsoft Internet Explorer.